-MELD aims to provide locally accessible, confidential and non-judgemental services to reduce substance misuse-related harm to individuals, families and the wider community across Midlothian and East Lothian.
+MELD aims to provide locally accessible, confidential and non-judgemental services to reduce substance use-related harm to individuals, families and the wider community across Midlothian and East Lothian.

-This service offers one to one support, group work, support and information to people living in Midlothian and East Lothian affected by substance misuse.
+This service offers one to one support, group work, support and information to people living in Midlothian and East Lothian affected by substance use.

 This service provides training to anyone over the age of 16 to raise awareness of opiate overdose and how Naloxone could help to save someone’s life.
 We can supply Naloxone kits to anybody who has undertaken this essential brief training.